The Fire Wasn't My Ending. It Was My Becoming.

 It gave language to what I’d been living:

-My mission is to help women who’ve experienced relational trauma learn to be present in their real lives and move toward a purposeful future.
+My mission is to help women who’ve experienced relational harm recognize the difference between who they are and how they learned to survive — so they can be present in their real lives and move toward a future that feels like their own.

 I see you.